 Open the air control completely.
-Place six small pieces (2" x 2") of wood in the firebox crossing them at the greatest possible angle.
-Criss cross fifteen kindling wood pieces on the small pieces of wood in three layers at the greatest possible angle.
+Place eight small pieces (2.x2.) of wood in the firebox crossing them at the greatest possible angle.
+Criss cross 15 kindling wood pieces on the small pieces of wood in three to four layers at the greatest possible angle.
 Tie knot with five sheets of paper and place them on top of the kindling wood.
-Light up the paper and let the door ajar at 90° until all the kindling wood is on fire and the first row of small pieces of wood is on fire too.
+Light up the paper and let the door ajar at 90° until all the kindling wood is on fire.
 Close the door.
-When there is no more fire in the front of the firebox and there are only faint flames on the wood in the back of the firebox, break ashes, level the coal bed and put five logs in the firebox.
-Place the biggest log (about 4"x 4") at the back in an East-West orientation.
-Place a medium log (about 3"x 3") on top of the biggest one.
-Place another medium on coal bed on front of the biggest with another medium on top of it.
-Place the last medium one in front.
-If you need to stack the last piece over the ash lip, make sure you always leave at least 1 5/8 inch between the last log and the inner wall of the combustion chamber.
-There should be air space between each log and between the logs and the bricks.
-Let the door ajar at 90° for approximately two minutes and then close the door.
+When there is no more fire in the front of the firebox and there are only faint flames on the wood in the back of the firebox, break ashes, level the coal bed and put six logs in the firebox of approximatively 4.x4. or 3.x3..
+Add the load in an East-West configuration divided in 3 columns: 2 smallest logs in the back, 2 logs in the middle and 2 logs in the front.
+Leave one inch of air space between the rear bricks and the first column, another one inch between the first two columns, and finally leave no space between the second and the third column.
+Let the door ajar to leave a space of one inch on the door handle's side for 3 minutes and then close the door.